yylian/dotfiles/README.md

 # dotfiles

 This are my very own dotfiles.
-They are intended to only work on macOS.
+The setup script is supposed to only work on OSX, but the asset files like `.zshrc`, or the alacritty config, do work cross-platform.

 ## Setup